ekb1zh/test-beautiful-form/README.md

 The OOP style is used in the following cases:

 - If the tool involves creating instances with internal state, and methods to manage this state.
-- If OOP features are required that are not in the OP.
+- If OOP features are required that are not in the FP.

 ### Interface and type